learn-co-students/interpolation-super-power-ruby-intro-000/README.md

 comprise a list of attributes about a person.
 We have a really great data structure for representing lists in Ruby...an array!

-With that in mind, let's represent our data this way:
+With that in mind, let's represent our data as an array:

 ```ruby
 bob     = ["Bob", 46, "Juggler"]